 about little korboose

 We create modern minimalist home goods compassionately hand-crafted in the USA, with earth and people friendly materials.
 As a lifestyle brand focused on consciousness we are dedicated to sharing our products and practices with customers all around the world.

 about the owner

-April Nemeth is an artist, designer, entrepreneur and visual communicator.
-She designs all of the textiles for LK as well as leads the production, sales and marketing teams.
-April started drawing/painting at the age of two.
-She attended Kent State University and holds a BFA/MA in design.
-While there, April fell in love with modern design and architecture traces of which can be seen in her own work.
-She has worked with clients such as West Elm, Urban Outfitters, Anthropologie and Simon Pearce.
 April is also a bit of a wanderlust and much of her work is inspired by her travels, specifically to the western part of the US.
 Throughout her childhood to now she has frequented this part of the world and has enjoyed visiting Native American reservations and national parks such as the Badlands, Yosemite and Joshua Tree.
-As a child April’s home was filled with artifacts from family adventures.
-While not working full bore on Little Korboose April can be found traveling, adventuring, doing yoga or all simultaneously.
-She has most recently become a certified Yoga teacher with a concentration in Vinyasa Yoga and guided meditation.
+April’s childhood home was filled with artifacts from family adventures which were always a source of inspiration.

 While not designing or directing at Little Korboose, April leads a full-service multi-disciplinary studio, The Studio of April Nemeth, where together with her team she creates strategy, design and production across all platforms.
 To balance it all out, April is also a certified yoga teacher with a concentration in Vinyasa Yoga and guided meditation.
 In 2018, she founded Juniper & Stone an experiential company which fosters inspired living by way of creative immersions and workshops around the globe.

 E A R T H F R I E N D L Y

 P E O P L E F R I E N D L Y